 The Mobility of Permanence: The Process of Relocating to Kathmandu

-Centre for Study of Labour and Mobility (CESLAM) at Social Science Baha undertook a research to address the experience of physical mobility in a recently settled locality on the urban periphery of western Kathmandu.
+This paper addresses the experience of physical mobility in a recently settled locality on the urban periphery of western Kathmandu.
 Residents tend to understand their new position in the city as a residence, or basāĩ, in relation to a more permanent home, or ghar.
 Interestingly, the tension between basāĩ and ghar extends far beyond one’s current residence in Kathmandu and village home.
 It refers to a spectrum of previous locations and future destinations, stretching from Nepali towns, villages, and cities to foreign opportunities as varied as employment in the Gulf or education in the United States.
-Importantly, however, this spectrum is not just geographic but is given social significance through a dual understanding of global, national, and local economic conditions and symbolic representations of prestige, goods, and kinship.
-The research analyses that the most recent relocation to Kathmandu must be understood as part of a process involving a complex web of places and meanings.
-The findings of the research in the form a paper was published in March 2013.
+Importantly, however, this spectrum is not just geographic, but is given social significance through a dual understanding of global, national and local economic conditions and symbolic representations of prestige, goods and kinship.
+As such, the most recent relocation to Kathmandu must be understood as part of a process involving a complex web of places and meanings.